-Voting with a Criminal Record in Georgia
+Voting with a Conviction Record in Georgia

 You CAN VOTE in Georgia if: